 Audubon’s mission is to conserve and restore natural ecosystems, focusing on birds, other wildlife, and their habitats for the benefit of humanity and the earth's biological diversity.

 For more than a century, Audubon has built a legacy of conservation success by mobilizing the strength of its network of members, chapters, Audubon centers, state offices, and dedicated professional staff to connect people with nature and the power to protect it.

 A powerful combination of science, education, and policy expertise combine in efforts ranging from protection and restoration of local habitats to the implementation of policies that safeguard birds, other wildlife, and the resources that sustain us all—in the U.S. and across the Americas.

 Here is how we’re making a difference.

-- By engaging hundreds of thousands of volunteer "Citizen Scientists" each year to collect vital data, through Audubon's annual Christmas Bird Count, Great Backyard Bird Count, Hummingbirds at Home and our newest project, Climate Watch.
-Their observations are the raw material for our groundbreaking analyses, which guide scientists and policy-makers in addressing the needs of birds and other wildlife.
+- "Citizen scientists" collect vital data through Audubon's annual Christmas Bird Count, the Coastal Bird Survey, and other initiatives, generating groundbreaking analyses and guiding scientists and policy makers in addressing the needs of birds and other wildlife.

-Twenty-two state programs, 41 Audubon centers, and more than 450 local chapters.
+Twenty-two state programs, 41 Audubon centers, and nearly 500 local chapters.
 All working together as One Audubon.